 You may have TMJ disorder.
-This affects 40% of all people, who will have sign of a TMJ disorder at some point in their lives.
+This affects up to 60-70% of all people, who will have sign of a TMJ disorder at some point in their lives.

 The TMJ is located where the mandible (lower jaw) attaches to the base of your skull on each side of your head.
 You can find this by placing your fingers in front of your ears and opening and closing your mouth and you can feel these joints move.
 Muscles, ligaments and tendons attach across the TMJ to control its movements.

 The exact cause of a TMJ disorder is not always known.
 The majority are due to joint degeneration, trauma or injury to the mouth.

 Other conditions which can contribute include: